-When working with models that don’t have plenty experience make sure you are very clear on what you want.
+When working with models that don’t have plenty of experience make sure you are very clear about what you want.
 Many people can model or want to model but don’t call themselves models.
 There are also upcoming models that are looking to build their portfolios and may be willing to work for free.

 Just make sure everyone knows how to strike a pose!
 Finding models that know how to pose will go a long way.
-Choosing models with fun personalities and great attitudes make the photo shoot fun.
+Choosing models with fun personalities and great attitudes make the photoshoot fun.
 You want to create good chemistry between the model and photographer so that you can achieve the best shots.

 Having a makeup artist is an excellent addition to a photo shoot.
 Beat faces are a necessity and make a shoot go to the next level which makes having the right makeup artist imperative.

 Make sure the makeup artist you are working with knows what they are doing.

 There are many up and coming makeup artists but be careful.
 Just because someone can do makeup well doesn't mean they can do the same on others.
 Many people, like me, can achieve bomb makeup looks on themselves but can’t do makeup on others.

 Some makeup artists are like photographers, and they only do a specific type of makeup look.
 All of this is why it is imperative that you look through a makeup artist’s portfolio to see a range of different looks that they have done.

 If you are working with a diverse group of models, you want to make sure your makeup artist knows how to do makeup on various skin tones.
 You also want to make sure that your makeup artist has a range of foundation.
 In addition to that, you should ask the models to bring their foundation just in case.

 If you have a particular product you want to use you may want to provide that product or make sure that your makeup artist has it on hand.